 Empowering Young Texans to Succeed

-WSRCA Workforce Career and Education Outreach Specialists work with each of the 36 school districts in the 9-county region to provide virtual and in-class presentations and services to provide career guidance, career preparation, and workforce information to participating students regarding:
+Workforce Solutions Rural Capital Area’s Career Coaches work with 36 school districts within our 9 county region to provide in-class presentations and services related to career guidance, career preparation and workforce information including:

-Students are also empowered to make well-informed postsecondary decisions using resources and other existing tools provided by the Texas Workforce Commission, including:
+Students are also empowered to make well-informed postsecondary decisions using resources and other existing tools provided by the Texas Workforce Commission.

 We aim to create a lasting partnership between students, school districts, and employers to create a solid foundation for the future workforce to grow, learn, and become mindful of the Rural Capital Area labor market and career opportunities.